tedneward/Azgaarnoth/Classes/Artificer/Armorer.md

 ## Perfected Armor
 At the 15th level, your power armor gains additional benefits based on its model, as shown below.

-* ***Guardian***.
-Tinkering with your armor's energy system leads you to discover a powerful pulling force.
+* ***Guardian.*** Tinkering with your armor's energy system leads you to discover a powerful pulling force.
 When a creature you can see ends its turn within 30 feet of you, you can use your reaction to force the creature to succeed on a Strength saving throw against your spell save DC or be pulled up to 30 feet toward you to an unoccupied space.
 If you pull the target to space within 5 feet of you, you can make a melee weapon attack against it as part of this reaction.
   You can use this reaction a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses of it when you finish a long rest.

-* ***Infiltrator***.
-Any creature that takes lightning damage from your Lightning Launcher glimmers with light until the start of your next turn.
+* ***Infiltrator.*** Any creature that takes lightning damage from your Lightning Launcher glimmers with light until the start of your next turn.
 The glimmering creature sheds dim light in a 5 foot radius, and the next attack roll against it by a creature other than you has advantage.
 If that attack hits, it deals an extra 1d6 lightning damage.